Providing information about your heart to your doctor

 You may want to save or print these questions and take them with you to your next doctor’s appointment.

 Most insurance plans will cover heart monitoring for indicated conditions.
-But if you have questions about the coverage your insurance offers for either short-term or long-term heart monitoring, call your health insurance company to ask.
+But if you have questions about the coverage your insurance offers for heart monitoring, call your health insurance company to ask.

 It’s always best to get prior authorization before receiving a continuous heart monitoring system.